Blog

 24-Hour and Live-In Care

-Some veterans require continuous care — either because of advanced mobility limitations, late-stage neurological conditions, dementia, or the level of care needed following a hospitalization.
+Some veterans require continuous care due to advanced mobility limitations, late-stage neurological conditions, dementia, or the level of care needed after a hospitalization.
 BrightStar Care of Burleson provides 24-hour home care through rotating caregiver shifts, ensuring a trained professional is always present.
-This is an alternative to skilled nursing facility placement that many veterans and their families strongly prefer.
+This is a meaningful alternative to skilled nursing facility placement that many veterans and families strongly prefer.

 Hospital-to-Home Transitional Care

-Veterans discharged from Lake Granbury Medical Center, AdventHealth Burleson, or any regional hospital following surgery, a cardiac event, or an acute illness face the highest risk of readmission in the first 30 days after discharge.
-BrightStar Care of Burleson provides structured transitional care to bridge the gap between hospital discharge and stable recovery at home — medication reconciliation, wound care, vital signs monitoring, and coordination with the discharging clinical team.
+Veterans discharged from Lake Granbury Medical Center, AdventHealth Burleson, or any regional hospital following surgery, a cardiac event, or an acute illness face the highest readmission risk in the first 30 days.
+BrightStar Care of Burleson provides structured transitional care to bridge the gap between discharge and stable recovery — medication reconciliation, wound care, vital signs monitoring, and coordination with the discharging clinical team.

 Conditions We Commonly Serve Among Veterans in the Burleson Area

-Veterans carry a distinct health burden shaped by the physical demands of service, occupational exposures, and the psychological weight of combat experience.
-The conditions most commonly seen in the veterans our team serves in SW Fort Worth and Burleson include:
+Veterans carry a distinct health burden shaped by the physical demands of service, occupational exposures, and the psychological weight of combat.
+The conditions our team most commonly serves among veterans in SW Fort Worth and Burleson include:

 • Traumatic brain injury (TBI) — affecting cognition, behavior, sleep, and daily function

-• PTSD and related mental health conditions — requiring caregivers trained in trauma-informed approaches
+• PTSD and related mental health conditions — requiring trauma-informed caregiver approaches

 • Amputations and orthopedic injuries — often requiring skilled nursing, PT coordination, and adapted personal care